evilsocket/opensnitch/wiki/Known-problems.md

 ### opensnitchd does not start

-For all these options,
+For all the following errors:

-* Since v1.6.0 you can use: `opensnitchd -check-requirements` to know if your system is compatible.
 * The daemon needs NET_ADMIN capabilities.
 For example to run it in docker you need `--cap-add NET_ADMIN`, or you'll get some of the described errors.
+* Since v1.6.0 you can use `opensnitchd -check-requirements` to know if your system is compatible.

 * `Error while creating queue #0: Error binding to queue: operation not permitted.` (#323)
    * Be sure that the daemon is not already running, check it out with: `pgrep -a opensnitchd`, output should be empty)
    * You should only have one `opensnitchd` binary at /usr/bin/opensnitchd .
 If you have others (for example in /usr/local/bin), investigate why it's there, and rename it to `opensnitchd.xx` for example (that will prevent from loading).